Philips CPAP, BiPAP, and Ventilator Recall: How to Get Compensated

 - And more.

-The team at Chisholm Chisholm & Kilpatrick LTD is working with experts to fight the manufacturers responsible for complications related to the Philips Respironics recall.
+Chisholm Chisholm & Kilpatrick LTD, a national leader in public interest law, is working with the law firm of Levin Papantonio Rafferty, nationally recognized leaders in Mass Tort law, to fight the manufacturers responsible for complications related to the Philips Respironics recall and receive the compensation they deserve.
 Unsure if your device is affected?
 Contact Philips Respironics at 877-907-7508.

-Complete our self-evaluation form today to see if you may qualify for compensation, or call us today at 844-291-7318!
+Complete our self-evaluation form today to see if you may qualify for compensation or call us today at 844-844-1213.

 Understanding the Philips Respironics CPAP, BiPAP, and Ventilator Recall